beanssmart/smartbeans-doc/docs/basic-concepts/provided.md

 # Provided entities

 A SmartBean can provide entities to Home Assistant.
-These are additional entities that are created through the MQTT discovery mechanism and are added to the [bean device](devices) in Home Assistatnt.
+These are additional entities that are created through the MQTT discovery mechanism and are added to the [bean device](devices) in Home Assistant.
 These entities can be used to populate data or to trigger actions of the bean from Home Assistant.

 ## Populate data